madmachineio/MadDrivers/README.md

 1. Create an executable project.
 You can refer to [this tutorial](https://docs.madmachine.io/how-to/create-new-project).

-2. Open the project and open the file `package.swift`.
+2. Open the project and open the file `Package.swift`.

     The `MadDrivers` has already been added to your project by default.
 You could use all libraries in it.
 It's better to **specify the specific library** to reduce the build time for your project.
 Change the statement